maurotory/jenkins-cli/README.md

 The tool will look for credentials in the `~/.jctl/config.json` by default.

 Create a file as shown below.
-Replace the values With your own Jenkins server configuration.
+Replace the values with your own Jenkins server configuration.
 The `host`,`user`i and `token` values are mandatory.
 ```
 {
   "host" : "http://localhost:8080",